thesp0nge/dawnscanner/README.md

 [saten](https://github.com/saten): first issue posted about a typo in the README

-[presidentbeef](https://githbu.com/presidentbeef): for his outstanding work that inspired me creating dawn
+[presidentbeef](https://githbu.com/presidentbeef): for his outstanding work that inspired me creating dawn and for double check comparison matrix.
+Issue #2 is your :)

 ## LICENSE